Soffit, Gable & Ridge Vents – We Offer Installation for Effective Attic Ventilation

 Sometimes referred to as an attic exhaust fan, PAVs come in several forms.
 They can be secured to the attic floor or gable end.
 PAVs contain an electric fan that is typically controlled by a thermostat.
 It works to exhaust hot air from the attic on those warm Florida days.

-As homeowners, you might be asking questions about how these projects help keep your shingles and home in the best condition possible, especially during COVID-19 when we’re all home more.
+As homeowners, you might be asking questions about how these projects help keep your shingles and home in the best condition possible.
 Below is a short guide to what often goes into an installation.

 Different tools and materials are used, such as roofing nails, a pry bar, jigsaw or reciprocating saw, shingles, ruler, ladder, drill, drill bit, etc.